zhoujiawei3/SafeMVDrive-Anoymous/README.md

 # SafeMVDrive
-This is the official implementation of “Improving the Safety of Vision-Language Models by Monitoring Fewer Than One Hundred Activations”.
+This is the official implementation of “SafeMVDrive: Multi-view Safety-Critical Driving Video Synthesis in the Real World Domain”.

 ## Safety-critical video examples generated with SafeMVDrive